august-villagegames/limitless-context/docs/DESIGN.md

 ## Capture Subsystems

+### Phase 1 Stub Implementations

+- **Event tap**: current Go implementation synthesises keyboard, mouse, window-focus, and clipboard events at configurable fine/coarse intervals.
+A redaction pipeline masks emails and custom regex patterns before persisting JSONL streams and bucket summaries under `events/`.
+These fixtures unblock downstream processing and privacy validation while native integrations are scoped.
+- **Screenshot scheduler**: deterministic scheduler throttles captures according to interval/limit configuration.
+Placeholder text artifacts stand in for PNGs and are timestamped for future OCR alignment.
+- **Video recorder**: lightweight recorder stub emits a single segment file per run with capture start/end metadata.
+It enables bundle/report flows to reason about video layout without requiring AVFoundation bindings yet.

+The long-term design still targets macOS native APIs (AVFoundation, CGEventTap, CGWindowListCreateImage).
+The stubs mirror their data contracts so that replacing them with production integrations only affects subsystem internals.

 ## Optional Dependency Strategy
 - Whisper.cpp and Tesseract are treated as optional binaries.
 - Detection occurs at runtime via `exec.LookPath`; when missing, the subsystem logs guidance and marks the capability inactive.
 - Demo runs and automated tests simulate transcripts/OCR with fixtures when binaries are absent.
 - Bundle metadata records which optional subsystems were active for traceability.
+- `make doctor` (to be implemented) will surface consolidated dependency status, including hashes for vendored assets to simplify auditing.

 - **VideoRecorder**: wraps AVFoundation session to record screen 1080p at configured fps, chunked writes to allow incremental flush.
 Emits heartbeat events for runtime metrics.
 - **EventTap**: attaches to CGEventTap and Accessibility APIs, normalizes events to schema, deduplicates repeated states, tags granularity (2s/5s) per scheduled ticker.